keypuncherlabs/apollo-link-jwt/README.md

 ## Introduction

-An Apollo Link utility to handle JWT Authorization requests by automatically setting the headers with the access token and handling the refresh logic when the access token expires
+An Apollo Link utility to handle JWT Authorization requests by automatically setting the headers with the access token and handling the refresh logic when the access token expires.
+The package automatically detects when an access token has expired using JWT decode to keep the secret out of the client.
+This should never be trusted for anything more than verifying if the token is still valid!

 ## Technologies